farseerfc/farseerfc/content/pages/about.en.rst

 born in June 1989

-I am currently pursuing master degree in
+I am currently pursuing PhD degree in

         Graduate School of Information Science and Technology,